Before You Try Intermittent Fasting as a Mom, Understand This

 It is a well-known fact that calorie restriction, which is what happens during fasting, can have a negative impact on a woman’s menstrual cycle.
 For instance, a study conducted on 85 women during Ramadan showed that almost 25% of them had changes in their menstrual cycle due to fasting.
 Some women experienced much longer cycles (menorrhagia), while others experienced irregularities (oligomenorrhea).

 Every woman’s body has a different capacity for stress.
 For some women, fasting has been proven to increase cortisol, which leads the body to enter into a sympathetic state.
 If this happens once in a while, that’s fine.
 But if fasting becomes an everyday thing, over time, this elevated stress can lead to issues like amenorrhea, where a period is completely missing.
 Regardless of whether a woman wants to have children or not, her period is like a monthly report card.
-If fasting causes irregularities or missing periods, it is likely causing more harm than good.
+If fasting causes irregularities or missing periods, it is definitely causing more harm than good.

 3) Ovary size drops and adrenal gland size increases